bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/tree/README.md

    push the root to the array
    return the array

+find_maximum_value:
+create a method find_maximum_value declare a variable 'max' and asign the root to this variable. loop through the tree and check if max is less than the value, go to check the second value and so on. until it reaches the max number, asing it to the max variable and return it.

 Binary Search Tree
 add:
   declare a node and asign the root to it